Hankkk423/flask_setup_awsec2/README.md

    sudo systemctl restart nginx
    ```

-Your Flask app is up and running publicly!
+Your Flask app is up and running publicly with the `Instance PublichIPs`!

 ---